NRA Coordinated Illegally With Donald Trump’s Campaign To Help Him Win, Major Lawsuit Alleges

 — Cruz Cerda III, Ph.D. (@cruzcerda3) April 27, 2019

-The Giffords Law Centre maintained that it had raised the issue of the NRA making illegal campaign donations to Republican candidates in 2014, 2016, and 2018 to the FTC and FEC, but despite multiple complaints, nothing was ever done about it.
-The lack of action forced the Giffords Law Centre to file the lawsuit, which alleges that apart from Trump benefitting from the NRA, Republicans including Senator Thom Tillis, Tom Cotton, Cory Gardner, Ron Johnson, Josh Holly, and Montana’s Republican state auditor, Matt Rosendale, have all received illegal campaign donations from the pro-gun group.
+The Giffords Law Center maintained that it had raised the issue of the NRA making illegal campaign donations to Republican candidates in 2014, 2016, and 2018 to the FTC and FEC, but despite multiple complaints, nothing was ever done about it.
+The lack of action forced the Giffords Law Center to file the lawsuit, which alleges that apart from Trump benefitting from the NRA, Republicans including Senator Thom Tillis, Tom Cotton, Cory Gardner, Ron Johnson, Josh Holly, and Montana’s Republican state auditor, Matt Rosendale, have all received illegal campaign donations from the pro-gun group.

 The lawsuit comes at a difficult time for the NRA, which is struggling with a power vacuum at the top of its leadership.
 The group’s CEO, Wayne LaPierre, has accused Oliver North, the group’s former president, of trying to oust him, with similar charges flying in the other direction too.